Facultad de Derecho Eugenio Maria de Hostos: Building

-The permanent seat of the Eugenio Maria de Hostos School of Law located in the building formerly occupied and known as the Luis Muñoz Rivera elementary public school.
-It was built in 1924, when Juan Rullán Rivera was mayor of the city of Mayagüez.
+The permanent seat of the Eugenio Maria de Hostos School of Law was located in the building formerly occupied and known as the Luis Muñoz Rivera elementary public school.
+It was built in 1924, when Juan Rullán Rivera was Mayor of Mayagüez.
 The site was originally occupied by the Municipal Slaughterhouse during the early 19th century.
-For this reason the current street of the school, Georgina Morales, was known as "La Calle de la Carnicería" or slaughterhouse street.
-By 1848, the municipal prison building was built which gave its name to the Barrio where today the Eugenio María de Hostos School of Law was located.
+For this reason the current street of the school, Georgina Morales, was known as La Calle de la Carnicería or 'slaughterhouse street'.
+By 1848, the municipal prison building was built, which gave its name to the Barrio where the school was located.

-The building was designed by Rafael Carmoega, whose other works include the Capitol of Puerto Rico, the School of Tropical Medicine (Escuela de Medicina Tropical), the old Casino de Puerto Rico, and the first buildings of the University of Puerto Rico, Rio Piedras Campus.
-The architectural style of the building is mostly modernist, with elegant, although reserved, neoclassical accents including its access facade that is a Doric order of columns.
+The building was designed by Rafael Carmoega, whose other works include the Capitol of Puerto Rico, the School of Tropical Medicine (Escuela de Medicina Tropical), the Antiguo Casino de Puerto Rico, and the first buildings of the University of Puerto Rico, Río Piedras Campus.
+The architectural style of the building is mostly modernist, with elegant, although reserved, neoclassical accents including its access façade that is a Doric order of columns.

 The public elementary school closed down in 1985.
 The remodeling design of the building was the work of Mayagüez architect Juan Manuel Moscoso.
-The property was restored and rehabilitated to house the law school by the Mayagüez Municipal Government during the years 1997 to 1999, under the mayoralty José Guillermo Rodríguez.
-The building was inaugurated as the permanent seat of the law school on May 7, 1999.
-In November 2006, then-governor of Puerto Rico Aníbal Acevedo Vilá, took part in a cornerstone laying ceremony for a new building to house the law library right next to the Hostos building.
+The property was restored and rehabilitated to house the law school by the city during the years 1997 to 1999, under the mayoralty of José Guillermo Rodríguez.
+The building was inaugurated as the permanent seat of the law school on 7 May 1999.
+In November 2006, then-governor of Puerto Rico Aníbal Acevedo Vilá, took part in a cornerstone-laying ceremony for a new building to house the law library next to the Hostos building.
 Acevedo Vilá highlighted the social work offered by Hostos through its legal aid clinic and announced an annual $1.5 million allocation for the building of the library for the next five years, until 2010, creating between 25 and 30 jobs.
-The building, which would have taken 13 months to complete, would have consisted of a three-storey building with 37,433 square feet to house Hostos' 180,000 volumes.
-In March 2013, a fire started in one of the abandoned residences, however, no persons were affected nor were they evictions.
-In 2014, after Hostos had its accreditation rescinded for the final time, the mayor Guillermo Rodríguez requested that the building be returned to the municipality since it had been abandoned and had become a "vandal den."
+The building, which would have taken 13 months to complete, would have consisted of a three-storey building with 37,433 sqft to house Hostos' 180,000 book volumes.
+In March 2013, a fire started in one of the abandoned residences, however, no persons were affected nor were they evicted.
+In 2014, after Hostos had its accreditation rescinded for the final time, the mayor Rodríguez requested that the building be returned to the municipality since it had been abandoned and had become a "vandal den".